SeanASAnderson/SeanASAnderson.github.io/thequarterly.md

 ![alt text]({{ site.baseurl }}/assets/quarterlycovers_cropped.jpg)

-As Editor in Chief for the first five issues, I lead an editorial board of 12 other students to determine the focus and aims of each release, solicit contributions, provide guidance with stories, curate photos, design layouts, and typeset the issues on free (but maddening) software (that I hate).
+As Editor in Chief for the first five issues, I led an editorial board of 12 other students to determine the focus and aims of each release, solicit contributions, provide guidance with stories, curate photos, design layouts, and typeset the issues on free (but maddening) software (that I hate).

 During this time, I wrote the editorials and contributed two feature essays: a [**tutorial for running R scripts on UofT’s Niagara supercomputer**](https://github.com/SeanASAnderson/SeanASAnderson.github.io/blob/main/assets/DOWNLOAD_AND_VIEW_IN_2PAGE_FORMAT_EEBQ_MassivelyParallel_Winter18.pdf), and an [**interview**](https://github.com/SeanASAnderson/SeanASAnderson.github.io/blob/main/assets/DOWNLOAD_AND_VIEW_IN_2PAGE_FORMAT_EEBQStraussInterview_Spring19.pdf) with the 2019 Atwood Colloquium's keynote speaker, Professor Sharon Strauss.
 I also designed a [**photo essay**](https://github.com/SeanASAnderson/SeanASAnderson.github.io/blob/main/assets/DOWNLOAD_AND_VIEW_IN_2PAGE_FORMAT_EEBQ_arcticphotoessay_FallWinter20.pdf) from images of the Canadian arctic captured by fellow grad workers Clara Thaysen and Russel Turner.
 I stepped down as EIC in 2020 and continue to serve as a Newsletter Editor.